-As at December 31, 2023, Swiss Water had outstanding borrowings due to third parties including a secured \$57.0 million Construction Loan, a secured \$26.9 million Credit Facility and a secured \$15.6 million Debenture with Warrants.
+As at December 31, 2024, Swiss Water had outstanding borrowings due to third parties including a secured \$57.0 million Construction Loan, a secured \$35.4 million Credit Facility and a \$6.25 million loan with EDC.
 Subject to restrictions outlined in these instruments, the Company may also incur significant additional indebtedness in the future, some of which may be secured debt.
-This may have the effect of increasing our total leverage.
+This may have the effect of increasing the Company's total leverage.